Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: Highly-probable class-III systems

 We now define a sample of systems likely to host compact companions, applying the \citet{benjamini95} false-discovery rate (FDR) approach, designed to control the expected proportion of false discoveries.
 In the present work context, false discoveries are systems that are wrongfully identified as class-III binaries.

 We set $\alpha$, the upper limit on the expectancy values of the false discovery rate, to

-which yields $\var{N_class3}$ systems in this sub-sample (class-III sample henceforth).
-Accordingly, only $18$ (${\sim}\alpha \times \var{N_class3}$) or fewer binaries are expected to wrongly identify class-III systems.
-The minimal class-III probability in the sample is $99.984\%$, i.e., only $16$ out of the $10^5$ Monte-Carlo instances fell below the $\mathcal{A}_{\textsc{tr}}$ limit.
-A list of the binaries of this sample is given in Table~\ref{tab:co table}.
+which yields $\var{N_class3}$ systems in this sub-sample, which we refer to as the class-III sample henceforth.
+Accordingly, only $18$ (${\sim}\alpha \times \var{N_class3}$) or fewer binaries are expected to be wrongly identified as class-III systems.

+A discussion of what constitutes a false discovery in the context of this work is given in Section~\ref{sec: discussion}.
+The selection criterion we used is equivalent to setting a minimal class-III probability of $99.984\%$, i.e., only $16$ out of the $10^5$ Monte-Carlo instances fell below the $\mathcal{A}_{\textsc{tr}}$ limit.
+A list of the selected class-III binaries is given in Table~\ref{tab:co table}.

 Most of these systems, if their orbits are valid, contain compact secondaries.
-Therefore, we can then derive their masses and possibly distinguish between the white-dwarf (WD), neutron-star (NS) or black-hole (BH) companions.
+Therefore, we can derive their masses and possibly distinguish between the WD, NS or BH companions.
 However, we stress the possibility that erroneous orbital fits might contaminate the sample, particularly when considering a sample of rare candidates.
 We therefore advocate that the validity of these orbits should be assessed externally (see the caveats discussion in Section~\ref{sec: discussion}).

+The proportion of \texttt{AstroSpectroSB1} orbits in the class-III sample is lower than that of the entire sample; out of the 177 systems, only seven binaries have a joint astrometric and spectroscopic orbital solution.

+This is probably because the median G-band magnitude of the class-III systems is ${\sim}15.6$, ${\sim}2$ magnitudes fainter than the median of the entire clean-astrometric sample.
+As we know, the \gaia RVS measurements are limited to bright stars, with a limit at $\sim14$ mag.
+The difference in apparent magnitude between the clean sample and the class-III sample is associated with the mass bias of the triage scheme.
+As detailed in Sections~\ref{sec:triage} and~\ref{sec: discussion}, the triage is more sensitive to low-mass stars with WD companions.

-\subsection{Comparison with the \textit{NSS} candidates}
+\subsection{Comparison with the NSS candidates}

-\textit{Gaia} DR3 \textit{NSS} includes a list of $735$ class-III systems, while our list includes only $177$ binaries.
+\textit{Gaia} DR3 \citetalias{NSS} includes a list of $735$ class-III systems, while our list includes only $177$ binaries.
 The difference emanates from:

 \begin{enumerate} \item vetting the quality of the orbital solution, \item conservatively estimating the limiting $\mathcal{A}_{\textsc{tr}}$ curve, and \item setting a high-purity threshold on Pr III. \end{enumerate}